A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 This portrait was originally called ‘Landscape: Noon.’

-This landscape acrylic painting creates an immersive experience for the viewer, which entices them to just keep on looking!
+This landscape painting creates an immersive experience for the viewer, which entices them to just keep on looking!

 Wanderer Above The Sea Of Fog by Casper David Friedrich (1818)